Sons of the American Revolution

 About Sons of the American Revolution

 The National Society Sons of the American Revolution (NSSAR) is the premier male lineage society with sixteen U.S. Presidents and twenty seven Medal of Honor recipient Compatriots on our member rolls.
 With more than 208,000 members admitted since being founded on April 30, 1889, the NSSAR members are intensely devoted to serving the communities they hail from across all fifty states and in five countries abroad.

 Our organization's members participate in untold hours of service work, educational outreach initiatives and efforts to promote American patriotism.
 Our Headquarters is situated in the historical museum district in Louisville Kentucky and our library houses unique collections which grow daily.
 We invite you to explore activities we are involved with locally, nationally and globally, there is much to learn about the Sons of the American Revolution.

-Fred Rand - Vice President
+Fred Rand - President

-Sanford Payton - Secretary
+Will Adams - Secretary

 Terry Sawyer - Treasurer

-Dorrance Stovall - Chaplain
+Dorrence Stovall - Chaplain

 Pete Griffin - Webmaster